 (*These last two examples are important examples; they will help us understand the effects of consciousness and the phenomena called qualia.)

+D10.
 Registered and unregistered information

 In this theory, the information that is processed by neural processes is called registered information.
 Because it is processed by neural processes, a signaling pattern and a signaling state must occur in the process to represent it.
 And because something in the nervous system happens because of it, registered information must have some physical effects on the nervous system – this is different from unregistered information (discussed below).
-For example, visual and auditory signals that enter into the nervous system are processed by neural processes, and signaling patterns and signaling states occur in the process to represent them.
+For example, visual and auditory signals that enter into the nervous system are processed by neural processes, and signaling patterns and signaling states occur in the neural processes to represent them.
 They thus are registered information and have effects on the nervous system.

 Unregistered information, in contrast, is the information that is not processed by neural processes.
 Because it is not processed by neural processes, a signaling pattern, a signaling state, or anything else does not occur because of it.
 And because nothing in the nervous system happens because of it, unregistered information does not have any physical effects on the nervous system.
 For example, magnetic information and radiation information in the environment or even in our bodies cannot enter into the nervous system because we do not have sensory organs to detect these kinds of information.
 Therefore, they are not processed by neural processes and are unregistered information; signaling patterns, signaling states, or anything else does not occur because of them.
-They thus do not have effects on the nervous system (this is information-wise; physical-wise they may exert direct effects, such as radiation effects, on the nervous system, but that’s another matter).
+They thus do not have effects on the nervous system (this is information-wise; physical-wise they may exert direct effects, such as radiation effects, on the nervous system, but that’s another matter that is not information).
 Similarly, all other kinds of information that are not processed by neural processes are unregistered information; signaling patterns, signaling states, or anything else does not occur because of them.
 They thus do not have effects on the nervous system.

 The concepts of registered information and unregistered information are important in understanding the physical effects of mental phenomena that are read by some neural processes versus the physical effects of mental phenomena that are not read by any neural process, and they will help us investigate whether consciousness and the phenomena called qualia have physical effects or not.